Japanese Candlesticks Patterns

 Top Japanese Candlesticks patterns

-Different types of powerful candlesticks are formed in a chart to show the prevailing price movement.
+Different types of candles are formed in a chart to show the prevailing price movement.
 Each candle gives valuable insight to the traders.
 So here are some top Japanese Candlestick that helps you in taking your financial trading journey to the next level.

 Doji: Neutral

-Doji is a small candle formed when there is a very small difference between the opening and closing price over a period.
-It indicates indecision among buyers and sellers.
-Here are its types:
+A Doji is a small dojo candle formed when there is a very small difference between the opening and closing price over a period.
+It indicates indecision among buyers and sellers, often highlighted through doji candlestick analysis.
+Many traders refer to what size body is a doji cabndle and what is the wick range of a doji candle to classify its types accurately

 Classic or Standard Doji